HanYunKu/FitLog/README.md

 ## Overview
-FitLog is a full-stack application for tacking workouts and diet entries.
+FitLog is a full-stack application for tracking workouts and diet entries.

 ## Features
 - Log daily workouts with exercise details